radgrad/techreport/README.md

 Next, install [TexLive](https://www.tug.org/texlive/).
 If you are on a Mac, install [MacTex](https://www.tug.org/mactex/).

-Finally, clone this repo to your laptop, cd into the repo directory, and type "make" to ensure that everything is installed correctly and that you can create a copy of the template pdf file.
+Finally, clone your new repo to your laptop.

+### Building your first PDF (Mac, Linux)

+To build the techreport.pdf file on a Mac or Linux box, just type "make".
 For example:

 ```
 [~/github/radgrad/techreport]-> make